-The main stakeholders of the Vaslui project are the local community served by unit, current workforce of the VFD, staff employed in the demolition and construction phases, neighboring properties, institutions and persons.
+The main stakeholders of the Pitești sub-project are the local community served by unit, current workforce of the AESI and PFD, staff employed in the demolition and construction phases, owners and users of the neighboring properties, and institutions in the area.

-The project is expected to have limited negative impact on current VFD staff and on neighboring properties.
-However, noise and dust from construction, and other disturbances that may be experienced by the local community in Vaslui, as a result of these works, means that the project should take all the actions to engage with these affected parties, in order to understand their concerns, their discomfort and suggestions, and mitigate as much as possible the adverse impacts towards them.
+The project is expected to have limited negative impact on current AESI and PFD staff, related to the relocation conditions during the works, as well as at the level of the neighboring properties.
+However, noise and dust from construction, and other disturbances that may be experienced by the near-by community in the area, as a result of these works, means that the project should take all the means to engage with these affected parties, in order to understand their concerns, their discomfort and suggestions, and mitigate as much as possible the adverse impacts towards them.
 The guiding principle of the consultation and engagement process is geared around inclusion practices, through actions that promote equality and nondiscrimination and remove barriers against those who are often excluded from the development process, such as women, children, the poor and disadvantaged, persons with disabilities, minorities, ensuring that the voice of all can be expressed in relation to the benefits and impacts of the investment.

-The engagement actions foreseen under this ESMP include public disclosure procedures, a public consultation, media coverage and either virtual or direct interaction with affected parties while observing required social distancing protocols and hygiene practices.
-The communication actions will be shared by the PIU social expert, together with the PIU's communication officer, and with the support of the Vaslui ESI communication staff, under the responsibility of the Communication officer within PIU.
+The engagement actions foreseen under this ESMP include public disclosure procedures, public consultations, media coverage and direct interaction with affected parties.
+The communication and engagement activities are carried by the PIU social expert, with support from the Argeş ESI communication